 Who can participate?

 The Program addresses people between the ages of 25 and 35, having achieved significant professional positions and accomplished results within their area of activity.
 Candidates should have demonstrated leadership potential, a record of initiative and entrepreneurship and a proven civic interest.
-We welcome candidates from: Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Belarus, Bulgaria, Croatia, Georgia, Hungary, Kosovo, Macedonia, Republic of Moldova, Montenegro, Romania, Serbia, Turkey and Ukraine.
+We welcome candidates from: Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Belarus, Bulgaria, Croatia, Georgia, Hungary, Kosovo, Republic of Moldova, Montenegro, Republic of North Macedonia, Romania, Serbia, Turkey and Ukraine.

-The program consists of four modules taking place in Romania.
-Participants are required to have a high level of English fluency, as it is the working language of the program; the Institute will offer accepted candidates a scholarship covering accommodation, meals, moderation and reading materials related costs, leaving participants to only cover their transportation expenses.
+Participants are required to have a high level of English fluency, as it is the working language of the program.

 Module I is a 7-day seminar modeled on the Aspen Institute Seminar, in which participants discuss the concepts of political and economic thinking that have shaped modern open societies.